 Themes:

-(Merps raised the s to be their slaves and took away their freedom)
+(Rulens raised the imals to be their slaves and took away their freedom)

-(Merps aren’t really aware of what they’re doing)
+(Rulens aren’t really aware of what they’re doing)

 Level 1 - Beginning

-You ask yourself, “Why would the s revolt?
-Merps and s have lived in harmony for hundreds of years.”
+Why would the imals revolt?
+Rulens and imals have lived peaceably for hundreds of years.
+At least this was the perception.

 Level 5 - Beginning

-As you finish a mighty battle on the fire world defeating several s, you sit down to catch your breath.
-You notice one shield depicts a graphic scene.
-An ogre with arms and legs in chains building a house with a merp standing behind watching.
+As you finish a mighty battle on the ignis world defeating several imals, you sit down to catch your breath.
+You notice one shield depicts a graphic scene: An ogre with arms and legs in chains building a house with a rulen standing behind watching.

-You find another ’s shield shows a dead over the fire with merps sitting around eating it.
+You find another imal’s shield.
+A dead imal over the fire with rulens sitting around eating it.

-A third shield depicts a being whipped as it is being ridden.
+A third shield: a imal being whipped as it is being ridden.

-You’re starting to get the feeling there’s more behind this revolution than you first thought.
+You get the feeling there’s more behind this revolution than you first thought.

 Level 10 - Beginning

-Understanding more about the s, you have noticed the passion within their eyes.
+Understanding more about the imals, you have noticed the passion within their eyes.
 They’re determined and inspired.
-They yearn for something different than hurting you.
+They yearn for something more than hurting you.
 They believe they’re fighting for something good.

+Level 11 – Beginning

+Narrator: Ok now you’re getting angry.
+Hungry and angry.
+Hangry.

 Level 16 - End of Level

-In a clearing between the fire mountains, you find a third camp with a another letter from Mort.
+In a clearing between the ignis mountains, you find a third camp with another letter from Mort.

-“We merps have mistreated the s for far too long.
-Merps thought there was harmony with the s because of their obedience.
-They’ve failed to see the relationship from the ’s eyes.
-Why does it take such drastic measures to see what we’re doing is wrong?
-The fire world is ours. -Mort”
+“You rulens have mistreated the imals for far too long.
+The silence of obedience gave the illusion of peace.
+You have failed to see the relationship from the imal’s eyes.
+Why does it take such drastic measures to see what you’re doing is wrong?
+The ignis world is ours.”

-You must continue your journey to the last world, air.
+You must continue your journey to the last world, astra.

 World 4